 This supercoiled structure eventually allows all our 23 unique pairs of chromosomes to fit inside the six-micron nucleus of your cells.
 If the DNA from one of your cells was unfolded and your chromosomes were put end to end, it would stretch out about 2 meters!
 If all your cells DNA was unraveled, it would be about 2 x 10^13 meters long or 70 trips to the sun and back (R)!

-While it’s nice to have our DNA condensed so it can fit in our cells, a downside of this tight wrapping is that our DNA is inaccessible to cellular machinery which reads the DNA, and produces the proteins needed for the cell to function.
+While it’s nice to have our DNA condensed so it can fit in our cells, a downside of this tight wrapping, is that our DNA is inaccessible to cellular machinery which needs to read the DNA and produce the proteins for the cell to function.
 Fortunately for us, our body has a way to change select portions of our chromatin, to control how our cells function.

 The most common form of reducing gene expression or gene silencing usually happens when the proteins attached to our DNA, our histones, gain a methyl group and become more condensed.
 On the other hand, our genes are usually more active after they gain an acetyl group, and unravel.

 Besides methylation and acetylation, there are other forms of epigenetic regulation, including; phosphorylation, ubiquitylation, and sumoylation, yet the main epigenetic changes that most research talks about relates to methylation and acetylation.

 Studying the epigenome is important because it can be used to predict and fight diseases.
 As we age, our epigenome changes (R) and there are also changes in our mitochondrial epigenome (R) which can be used as a marker of aging and also tell us about our disease risks.

 Our epigenome is also important to study because it influences our brain performance (R), cancer outcomes (R, R2), cardiovascular disease risk (R, R2), depression (R, R2), and other aspects of our health.